Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Similar to VVS1 Diamonds, VVS2s are graded on the size, number, color and location of inclusions.
 A central difference from VVS1 Diamonds is that VVS2 inclusions are visible from the crown when looked at under 10x magnification.
 To the naked eye, VVS2 Diamonds look identical to VVS1 diamonds and even Internally Flawless diamonds.

-In this VVS2 sample stone, you can barely make out the VVS2 inclusions.
+In this VVS2 sample stone from James Allen, you can barely make out the VVS2 inclusions.
 A gemological microscope is generally required to identify a VVS2 inclusion.
 This is often due to the inclusion pattern consisting of a few separate VVS1 sized spots that collectively equal a VVS2 clarity grade (instead of one larger speck).
 Since each of the individual spots are too small to be seen with a jeweler’s loupe, one needs a powerful microscope to identify them.